spacelift-io/terraform-provider-spacelift/README.md

 In addition to all arguments above, the following attributes are exported:

 - `id` - The immutable ID (slug) of the worker pool;
-- `config` - The credentials necessary to connect WorkerPool's workers to the control plane;
+- `config` - The credentials necessary to connect WorkerPool's workers to the control plane (this config is visible only once after resource creation);

 [^ Back to all resources](#resources)